 In laser bunion surgery, the surgeon's laser acts as a knife to cut the skin only.
 The remainder of the procedure is no different than the way it has been done for decades with surgical breaking/cutting of bone with saws and fixation with screws.
 Post-operative recovery is also the same.
 The only claim made by users of skin lasers is they reduce bleeding at the incision line, but unfortunately for the patient this does not translate to much.

-You will not find information on how this procedure works on most physciains websites that offer this service.
+You will not find information on how this procedure works on most physicians websites that offer this service.
 Let's admit it, we all think lasers are cool, and once you make you appointment the gimmick has succeeded.

-Lasers can be useful to the podiatrist, however, when destroying skin lesions, but unfortunately they currently are not the wave of the future in bunion surgery, at least not with today's technology.
+Lasers can be useful to the podiatrist, however, when destroying skin lesions, but they currently are not the wave of the future in bunion surgery, at least not with today's technology.

-If you have had an evaluation from a doctor who claims the laser will fix your deformity, run, don't walk from that office!
-But wear comfortable shoes, you have painful bunions remember!
+If you have had an evaluation from a doctor who claims the laser will fix your deformity, don't walk - run from that office!
+But wear comfortable shoes, you have painful bunions, remember!